wwce/google-cloud-vmseries-builds/blueprints/vmseries-hub-spoke-multi-nic/README.md

 traceroute www.paloaltonetworks.com
 ```

 3. On both VM-Series, go to **Monitor → Traffic** to view the outbound traffic.

-4. Enter the filter below into the log search bar.
-This will filter for logs that match the outbound traffic.
+4. Enter the following into the log search bar.
+The filter displays the logs that match the outbound traffic from spoke2-vm1.

 ```
 ( addr.src in 10.2.0.10 ) and ( app eq traceroute ) or ( app eq apt-get )